sign/translate/src/assets/models/hand-shape/README.md

 ## View

 View is the distinction between the hand's various *y* rotations, grouped to four categories:
-1. Outwards - the signer can only observe the back of their hand.
+1. Back - the signer can only observe the back of their hand.
-2. Inwards - the signer can only observe the front of their hand.
+2. Palm - the signer can only observe the front of their hand.
 3. Sideways - the signer can observe both sides of their hand.
 The back of the hand on the same side as its handedness (e.g, the back of the hand on the right side, for the right hand).
 3. Other-sideways - the signer can observe both sides of their hand, but the hand is rotated to the other side than 3.